thuya-cms/thuya-cms.github.io/docs/basics/content-management/content-definition.md

 Request: `DELETE <host>/content-definition/name/<content definition name>`

-Will delete an existing content definition by name.
+It will delete an existing content definition by name.